AU-Master-Thesis/thesis/sections/2-background/rrt.typ

 #import "../../lib/mod.typ": *
 == Rapidly Exploring Random Trees <s.b.rrt>

 #acr("RRT") is a sampling-based path planning algorithm, introduced by Steven M. LaValle in 1998@original-rrt.
 The algorithm incrementally builds a tree of nodes, each node a specific step length, $s$, from the last.
 The tree is built by randomly sampling a point in the configuration space, and then extending the tree towards that point with $s$.
-See the entire algorithm in @alg-rrt.@original-rrt@sampling-based-survey @ex.rrt goes through an contextual example of the algorithm.
+See the entire algorithm in @alg-rrt@original-rrt@sampling-based-survey. @ex.rrt goes through a contextual example of the algorithm.

 // What about `inline` code?
 Also shown in @lst.python-rrt.
 // #listing(caption: [Pseudo-code for the regular RRT algorithm.])[